jacovis/Javi.MediaInfo/README.md

 ### Demo application

-A C# dotnet core console [demo application](https://github.com/jacovis/Javi.MediaInfo/tree/master/Demo) is available which shows the usage of the package.
+A C# .NET Core [console demo application](https://github.com/jacovis/Javi.MediaInfo/tree/master/Demo) is available which shows the usage of the package.
 Code from this demo should not be used in production code, the code is merely to demonstrate the usage of this package.

 ## License